 Chickens like to take baths.
-Not water baths, though. (trust me, giving a chicken a water based bath is not the best way to spend a weekend afternoon-as we learned from bathing chickens for 4H) The next best thing is to create a chicken dust bath area in your run or coop.
+Not with water, though.
+Trust me, giving a chicken a water bath is not the best way to spend a weekend afternoon.

 Why do chickens take dust baths?
 For a couple of reasons:

 - it helps to cool them in the warmer summer months

 - it helps to keep lice or other pests at bay

 - it helps to dry up greasy feathers